-- Cinnamon can also be taken in the form of supplements.
-However, you should speak to a doctor before you start with supplements.
+- Cinnamon can also be taken as a supplement.
+However, speaking to a doctor before starting with supplements is best.

 Recommended Daily Dosage of Cinnamon Supplements

 Women suffering from polycystic ovary syndrome and Type 2 diabetes who want to take the dark bark powder should take one capsule three times a day.
 If consuming the powder, one teaspoon (3g) can be taken daily.
-But we suggest that you check with your doctor before taking cinnamon supplements or any other herbs for improving your fertility levels and increasing your chances of conception.
+But we suggest that you check with your doctor before taking cinnamon supplements or any other herbs to improve your fertility levels and increase your chances of conception.

 How Long Should You Take Cinnamon for Positive Results?

-If you want to treat infertility with cinnamon, you can take about 1,500 milligrams every day for 3 months, and you will see a difference in your menstrual cycle.
-But before you start with cinnamon supplements, you must visit your doctor to rule out the cause of infertility, and add cinnamon only if suggested by your doctor.
-If your doctor gives a go-ahead, you can add it to your diet in various way.
-You can sprinkle some freshly ground cinnamon onto your food every morning, or you can take a daily dose of honey and cinnamon to conceive.
-Other foods such as whole milk have great benefits for fertility, so cinnamon and milk fertility treatment are beneficial for those who like to add milk to their diet.
+If you want to treat infertility with cinnamon, you can take about 1,500 milligrams every day for three months, and you will see a difference in your menstrual cycle.
+But before you start with cinnamon supplements, you must visit your doctor to rule out the cause of infertility and add cinnamon only if suggested by your doctor.
+If your doctor gives the go-ahead, you can add it to your diet in various ways.
+You can sprinkle freshly ground cinnamon onto your food every morning or take daily honey and cinnamon to conceive.
+Other foods, such as whole milk, have significant benefits for fertility, so cinnamon and milk fertility treatment benefit those who like to add milk to their diet.

 Tips and Precautions